rolego/renee-bar.github.io/README.md

 bower install
 ```

-Build website and serve at http://localhost:4000:
+Build website and serve at [localhost:4000](http://localhost:4000):
 ```
 grunt develop
 ```
-Will also watch for changes, rebuild and trigger a *live reload*.
+…this will also watch for changes, rebuild and trigger a *live reload*.